mcqll/mcqll.github.io/_resources/computecanada_R.md

 Now it should be all set.

-Note: *Steps 1-4 you'll use anytime you use Compute Canada for an R project.
-You should only have to run step 5 once ever (the packages will remain installed for you for all future sessions on Beluga).
+Note: *Steps 1-4 you'll use anytime you use the cluster for an R project.
+You should only have to run step 5 once ever (the packages will remain installed for you for all future sessions on Béluga).
 If you need other packages in the future, just open R and `install.packages` as in step 5 to install them too.*

 ## 2. Test fitting models in R

-When you ssh into Compute Canada, you start out in a "login node" (you'll see the name of the particular node your on at the prompt.
+When you ssh into the cluster, you start out in a "login node" (you'll see the name of the particular node your on at the prompt.
 It will probably have a name like `beluga3`).

 **Important**: _A login node is just your entry point to the cluster, it is not where you run your code.
 Fitting models on a login node will be slow (probably not faster your laptop), and more importantly, it can make the login node unusable to other users!
 Don't be rude!_  To run things, you must do one of the following: